There’s something about prayer that gets people fired up.

 Maybe it’s the idea of creating a prayer room.

-Maybe it’s a deep desire of your heart to pray purposeful, meaningful prayers.
+Or, maybe it’s a deep desire of your heart to pray purposeful, meaningful prayers.

 People get excited about the idea of prayer.

 And let me tell you – it is a worthy thing to get excited about!
-We just must be careful that we’re not enjoying the idea of prayer more than we’re actually doing battle on our knees.
+We just must be careful that we’re not enjoying the idea of prayer more than we’re doing battle on our knees.

 The War Room movie is excellent and the intentionality of creating a prayer room is beautiful.